imgonewild/imgonewild/README.md

 ### About Me

-**I focused on web developement** but I also participated in back-end.
+**I focused on web frontend developement** but I also participated in backend.

 I'm actively looking for **React Frontend** position.